ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Full Specification Below:

-- Shimano Claris 2×8 speed drivetrain with wide range 11-32 cassette
+• Shimano Claris 2×8 speed drivetrain with a wide range of 11-32 cassette

 Drive Information: